Wildst/dnd/dm/Dragon of Icespire Peak/README.md

 Tries to solve all problems with logic.\
 Sold his soul to *[Zargon the Returner](https://forgottenrealms.fandom.com/wiki/Zargon)* but wants to earn it back.

+## Adventure
+### 14/01/2022 - Session 21
+The party awakes and goes to collect some last memories of the dragon, while traveling back to Phandalin they came across some basilisks, but this wasn't a problem at all.

+Once back in Phandalin, the people are happy about the dragon being gone and start preparing a party.
+At this party an archery competition was won by Levi, and the singing/talent competition was Aislings.

+At the end of the festivities 2 dragonborns came from neverwinter to accuse them of killing a dragon and try to get them never to do this again.
+Rohan assures them he'll keep it in mind but will do whatever it takes to defend the common folk.

 ## [Preparations](Preparations%20home)